-The majority of learners with additional support needs are educated within one of the mainstream early year's centres, primary or secondary schools.
+Most learners with additional support needs are educated within one of the mainstream early year's centres, primary or secondary schools.
 If a learner is identified as having additional support needs then a rigorous process of assessment, planning and support is put into place.

 There are a number of resources which mainstream schools and early years centres can draw on to meet learners' needs.
 For example, every establishment has an Autism Adviser who is an established member of the teaching staff who is provided with training and ongoing support from a multi-agency team - led by educational psychology and a member of the ASN team.
 While every establishment will use their Autism Adviser differently, it is expected that they will provide support for learners with additional support needs in the areas of language and social communication including those diagnosed with autism.
-The role of the Autism Adviser may include: sharing training materials with staff, facilitating training, supporting communication to parents/carers; planning for establishment's Autism Acceptance Week; and support group/Support for All Group).
+The role of the Autism Adviser may include: sharing training materials with staff, facilitating training, supporting communication to parents/carers; planning for establishment's Autism Acceptance Week; and supporting individual staff members using existing school/early years centres structures (e.g. Pupil Support Group/Support for All Group).